telerik/ajax-docs/getting-started/installation/web-config-settings-overview.md

 </configuration>
 ````

->note In case your project references the Telerik assemblies from the **GAC**, you will need to register these handlers by using the fully qualified assembly name by adding the assembly information to the type attribute (**Example 2**).
->
->If you deploy the project on a **WebFarm**/**WebGarden**, you need to change the Telerik.Web.UI.WebResource.axd type (**Example 3**).
-You can read more about deploying a solution that uses Telerik controls on a WebFarm or WebGarden in the [How to integrate RadControls for ASP.NET AJAX in a WebFarm or WebGarden scenario](https://www.telerik.com/blogs/integrate-radcontrols-for-asp.net-ajax-in-a-webfarm-or-webgarden) blog post.
->
->If you are using some form of routing, ensure that the handlers above are excluded (ignored) from routing to avoid breaking the requests the controls need to operate properly.
+If you are using some form of routing, ensure that the handlers above are excluded (ignored) from routing to avoid breaking the requests the controls need to operate properly.

->
->You can encrypt the querystring parameters that the Telerik WebResource request has in order to make them unreadable for a third party inspecting the network traffic as well as hide the Telerik.Web.UI version in the markup by setting EnableHandlerEncryption key in the web.config appSettings section - see [Encrypt Telerik WebResource Querystring](https://docs.telerik.com/devtools/aspnet-ajax/controls/scriptmanager/encrypt-telerik-webresource-querystring).
+To make the `querystring` parameters of the Telerik WebResource request unreadable for a third party that inspects the network traffic, encrypt them.
+Also, encryption will hide the `Telerik.Web.UI` version in the markup by setting the `EnableHandlerEncryption` key in the `web.config` `appSettings` section.
+For more information, refer to the [Encrypt Telerik WebResource Querystring](https://docs.telerik.com/devtools/aspnet-ajax/controls/scriptmanager/encrypt-telerik-webresource-querystring) article.

+If your project references the Telerik assemblies from the **GAC**, you will need to register these handlers with the fully qualified assembly name by adding the assembly information to the type attribute.

-**Example 2**: An HTTP handler registration that uses a fully qualified assembly name.
+The following example demonstrates how to register an HTTP handler that uses a fully qualified assembly name.

 ````XML
 <add name="Telerik_Web_UI_WebResource_axd" path="Telerik.Web.UI.WebResource.axd"